Battle of Waxhaws: Battle

 What happened next is the subject of much debate; there are significant inconsistencies in the primary accounts.
 Tarleton's line charged, and Buford waited until the enemy was within 10 yd before giving the order to fire.
-This was a tactical mistake on Buford's part, for it enabled Tarleton's formations to hold, while giving Buford's men time to fire only a single volley before the British riders were attacking the line.
-As Tarleton's cavalry tore Buford's line to pieces, many of the Americans began laying down their arms and offering to surrender.
-According to Patriot accounts, Buford, realizing the cause was lost, dispatched a white flag toward Tarleton in an attempt to surrender (exactly when differs among the accounts).
-However, Tarleton was trapped beneath his dead horse, following the mount being shot from under him during the surrender, and may never have received it.
-Although Patriot accounts say that a surrender flag was sent, they differ both on who carried it, and how its messenger was treated.
-Loyalists and British troops were incensed at the betrayal and fighting continued on both sides despite the white flag being visible.
-The conflicting Patriot accounts agree that flag was effectively refused.
-None of the British accounts of the battle mention the surrender flag.
+This was a tactical mistake on Buford's part, for it enabled Tarleton's formations to hold, while giving Buford's men time to fire only a single volley before Tarleton's force attacked their line.
+Traditional American histories say that as Tarleton's cavalry tore Buford's line to pieces, and many of the Patriots began laying down their arms and offering to surrender.
+According to Patriot accounts, Buford, realizing the cause was lost, dispatched a white flag—indicating a desire to stop fighting and negotiate surrender—toward Tarleton.
+Patriot accounts differ on who carried the white flag, when it was sent, and how its messenger was treated, but the accounts agree that the flag was effectively refused.
+However, Tarleton was trapped beneath his dead horse, following the mount being shot from under him during the battle.
+So, if sent, a flag was not received.
+None of the British accounts of the battle mention a flag.
+Fighting continued on both sides.

 Buford and some of his cavalry were able to escape the battlefield.

-According to Tarleton's report of the battle, the American rebel casualties were 113 men killed, 147 wounded and released on parole, and 2 six pounders and 26 wagons captured.
+According to Tarleton's report of the battle, the Patriot casualties were 113 men killed, 147 wounded and released on parole, and 2 six pounders and 26 wagons captured.
 The British losses were 5 killed, 12 wounded, with 11 horses killed and 19 horses wounded.
-Tarleton's men had also recovered the American baggage train.
+Tarleton's men also captured the American baggage train and artillery.

-Historians in the 19th century blamed Tarleton for the massacre, but most contemporary references to it do not describe it as such.
-Tarleton, in a version published in 1781, said that the battle was a "slaughter"; he said that his horse had been shot from under him during the initial charge and his men, thinking him dead, engaged in "a vindictive asperity not easily restrained".
+Historians in the 19th century blamed Tarleton for the massacre, but most contemporary references do not describe it as such.
+Tarleton, in a version published in 1787, said that the battle was a "slaughter"; he said that his horse had been shot from under him during the initial charge and his men, thinking him dead, engaged in "a vindictive asperity not easily restrained".
 William Moultrie noted that the lopsided casualty count was not unusual for similar battles in which one side gained a decided advantage early in a battle.
 Historian Jim Piecuch argues that the battle was no more a massacre than similar events led by Patriot commanders.
 David Wilson, on the other hand, holds Tarleton responsible for the slaughter.
 He notes that it represented a loss of discipline, something for which Tarleton was accountable.
 He had already been reprimanded for transgressions by his men at the Battle of Monck's Corner in April.
-Charles Stedman, a Cornwallis aide, wrote of British actions at Waxhaws that "the virtue of humanity was totally forgot."
+Charles Stedman, a aide-de-camp to Cornwallis, wrote regarding the battle at Waxhaws that "the virtue of humanity was totally forgot."